sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

    between the two towns corresponded to the different refineries (and it isn’t, not by a long shot), you need to account for the fact that people already *believe* that lead pollution causes cognitive deficits.
-If you recall back to chapter :doc:`A brief introduction to research design
-   <../Ch02/Ch02_StudyDesign>`, this means that there are different demand effects for
-   the Port Pirie sample than for the Whyalla sample.
+If you recall back to chapter :doc:`../Ch02/Ch02_StudyDesign`, this means that there are different demand effects for the Port Pirie sample than for the Whyalla sample.
 In other words, you might end up with an illusory group difference in your data, caused by the fact that people *think* that there is a real difference.
 I find it pretty implausible to think that the locals wouldn’t be well aware of what you were trying to do if a bunch of researchers turned up in Port Pirie with lab coats and IQ tests, and even less plausible to think that a lot of people would be pretty resentful of you for doing it.
 Those people won’t be as co-operative in the tests.
 Other people in Port Pirie might be *more* motivated to do well because they don’t want their home town to look bad.
 The motivational effects that would apply in Whyalla are likely to be weaker, because people don’t have any concept of “iron ore poisoning” in the same way that they have a concept for “lead poisoning”.
 Psychology is *hard*.

 .. [#]
    I should note that I’m hiding something here.
 Unbiasedness is a